 Unlike almost all recently launched daily lenses (which are silicone hydrogel based), Biotrue ONEday lenses are nonionic hydrogel based with a high level of hydration and oxygen transmission for added comfort and less dryness.
-The unique MoistureSeal technology promises to maintain 95% of the lens moisture for a full 16 hours.
+One of the unique features of Biotrue ONEday is the MoistureSeal technology which promises to maintain 95% of the lens moisture for a full 16 hours.

-Aged well, we still - even in 2020 - like the SofLens daily disposable lenses for one main reason: price.
+This lens has aged well and we think that - even in 2021 - SofLens daily disposable lenses still belong on this list for one main reason: and that is price.
 They are one of the least expensive daily replaceable lenses you can find and win the category 'Best Daily Contact Lens for Budget Conscious Patients'.
 While they are not silicone based, they are a time-proven non-ionic polymer daily lens with a 59% water content and a very attractive price tag.
 The daily cost per eye for Soflens Dailies is in the $0.39 - $0.64 range, a price range usually reserved for monthly replaceable lenses.

 PRECISION1 are Alcon's latest daily disposable lenses made with a silicone hydrogel material and a high Dk/t value for excellent breathability.
 Introduced last year, it's the first lens with Alcon's SmartSurface Technology.

 In addition, Alcon added Class 1 UVA and UVB protection - a feature that is not available with any of the other Alcon daily disposable lenses (such as DAILIES TOTAL1 and Dailies AquaComfort Plus).